Time-Optimal Control via Heaviside Step-Function Approximation: Introduction

 \section{Introduction}

-Time-optimal control can be considered a powerful tool when as fast as possible task fulfillment of a dynamic system is desired.
+Time-optimal control (TOC) can be considered a powerful tool when as fast as possible task fulfillment of a dynamic system is desired.
 However, optimal control methods based on direct methods for problem discretiziation are not easily implementable~\cite{gpops} or their solution relies on proprietary software~\cite{gpopsii}.
-In this work we propose a non-linear hierarchical least-squares programming (NL-HLSP) that can be easily implemented ($\sim$20 lines of code if a non-linear solver and a task library are available) and that is provably convergent to the true discrete time-optimal control in the limit and for resting goal points (that is the system is able to remain at these points; for example a robot is not able to remain at a Cartesian point if at the same time the desired velocity is not zero).
+In this work we propose a non-linear hierarchical least-squares programming (NL-HLSP) that can be easily implemented ($\sim$20 lines of code if a non-linear solver and a task library are available) and that is provably convergent to the true discrete time-optimal control (DTOC) in the limit and for resting goal points (that is the system is able to remain at these points; for example a robot is not able to remain at a Cartesian point if at the same time the desired velocity is not zero).
+Furthermore, our method is applicable to dynamics of any form (for example the inverse dynamics equations popular in robotics due to their computational efficiency~\cite{carpentier2018}), unlike other trajectory optimizers~\cite{adrlCT} or differential dynamic programming methods~\cite{pavlov2021}.

 Optimal control is the problem of identifying a control $u$ such that a dynamic system with states $x$ is driven to a desired goal state $f_d$ while minimizing a defined cost on control $u$, the state $x$ or linear / non-linear functions of it.
 A desired goal is thereby a state that the system should end up in while considering constraints on the controls $u$ and / or the states $x$.
 This boils down to a constrained optimization problem with Ordinary Differential Equations (ODE), that describe the dynamic system behavior, and algebraic equations, that describe physical relations~\cite{biegler2002}.